 Does BCLL training provide “official” certification?

 Yes.
 BCLL provides complete First Aid, CPR, and Wilderness First Aid training.
-As an American Red Cross-approved organization, we can also provide American Red Cross CPR and AED certifications.

 How long will the training take?